bplmaps/lmec-main-site/content/articles/rediscovering-a-map-of-the-amazon.md

   class="figure-left"
 >}}

-The title depicts shells topped by the Jesuit star and the figure "IHS," a Christogram for the name Jesus.
+The title border depicts shells topped by the Jesuit star and the figure "IHS," a Christogram for the name Jesus.
 The title of the map translates in English as "Map of the Vice Province of Maragnonii, Society of Jesus, with some adjacent territories of the Spanish, Gauls (English) and the Dutch."

 {{<
   figure